Respiratory care (adults) – influencing and campaigning

 It is important to note, as with any emerging role, barriers to evolution and implementation of change will occur.
 This may be within the profession, externally with service commissioners, or with members of the MDT.
 Educating the workforce and generating high-quality evidence base will be key to overcoming these barriers, in addition to those points above.

-Our local influencing pages provide resources that will help you demonstrate to your local stakeholders how you:
+Our local influencing pages provide resources that will help you to demonstrate to your local stakeholders how you:

 - deliver their objectives